 To avoid duplicate efforts trying to adjust your resistance to the right power, we recommend the following settings:

-- Connect to the StagesBike as both the power meter and controllable trainer.
-Do not connect to the left or right crank arm power meters.
+- Connect to the StagesBike as the controllable trainer.
+Pair the Left power meter as the Power Source and Cadence.
+Do not pair to the right crank arm power meter, as it will only send half power.

 - Enable Erg mode when beginning a workout.